diehl/agriculture-emissions/documents/opportunity_identification_across_emission_subdomains.md

   + For AFOs with visible manure lagoons, can changes in the surface area of the lagoon be leveraged as an indicator?

-+ Can Climate TRACE create meaningful systems change by tracking activities at or near animal feeding operations that pose a public health risk to surrounding communities?
++ Can Climate TRACE create meaningful systems change by tracking activities at or near animal feeding operations that [pose a public health risk to surrounding communities](https://www.apha.org/policies-and-advocacy/public-health-policy-statements/policy-database/2020/01/13/precautionary-moratorium-on-new-and-expanding-concentrated-animal-feeding-operations)?

   + Climate TRACE could provide AFO localization and activity tracking services that support not only GHG emissions estimation but also environmental regulation enforcement efforts
   + A service detecting routine applications of livestock manure from AFOs on nearby farmland, as an example, would highlight the widespread nature of this practice and the activities exceeding the bounds of permitted application

-Are there opportunities to track interventions at facilities meant to reduce emissions?
-Verification of intervention claims
++ What is the range of opportunity to track pledged interventions aimed at emissions reductions?

-Synthetic fertilizer supply chain - observables?
-Fertilizer plants
+  + What feedback loops can be constructed with low-cost verification of those claims?

-**References**
++ Can meaningful estimates of synthetic fertilizer usage be derived through satellite monitoring of key facilities in the synthetic fertilizer supply chain?